Hawthorne New Jersey NYS&W Railroad Station

 Restoration and Preservation

 This all sounds very adventurous and in many ways it is, but the VRA has the backing of the town and a great bunch of people both in the VRA and local citezens who want to see this all through.
 The VRA is looking to get donations and grants as well as local, state and maybe Federal funding.
 The VRA has wanted to do this for many years and a few things have made the VRA go after this all again.
-First is the buildings roof continues to be hit by trucks making the turn on that corner.
-This has caused a bit of damage and they are afraid that one of these times the damage will be fatal.

 Lou DiGeronimo